karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 ### Root detection bypass

-After running the application on Rooted devices you can see that Uncrackable App is detecting root access and closing the app.
+After running the application on Rooted devices, app will detect root access and closie the app.
 In order to be able to run the app without closing it we need to bypass those detections.

-As we can find out there are three checks, if even single one will return true our app will be closed.
+There are three checks that detects root, if even single one will return true our app will be closed.

 ```javascript
 if (c.a() || c.b() || c.c()) {